-- Smash to Black: The third episode in a row to use this instead of an Iris Out.
+- Smash to Black: The third episode in a row to cut straight to credits with an Iris Out.

 - Something Completely Different: The crew states that this episode is "unconventional"; it focuses on anxiety and feelings of intimidation around other people.

 - Source Music: The music Connie and Steven dance to comes out of Steven's phone.
 Oddly enough, the track's out-of-universe title is the same as that of the episode.